-The change in fair value of warrant liabilities was \$11.4 million for the year ended December 31, 2022, as compared to nil in the same period of 2021.
+The change in fair value of warrant liabilities was a loss of \$11.7 million for the year ended December 31, 2023, as compared to a gain of \$11.4 million in the same period of 2022.

 We issued stock purchase warrants that are required to be classified as a liability and valued at fair market value at each reporting period.
-The change in the fair value of warrant liabilities resulted in a gain of \$11.4 million due primarily to the reduction in our stock price year over the year and a shorter term.
+The change in the fair value of warrant liabilities is primarily due to the fluctuation in our stock price year over year and a shorter term.